Heinen & Hopman

 Constantijn: “You hear more and more queries about environment tax from the clients.
 And the end user will also be facing this.
 The emphasis is mainly on CO2 footprints, but the demand for supplementary product data in the fields of sustainability and circularity will also definitely increase.
 It affects the whole chain and sometimes, unfortunately, we have to hypothesise.
 So there’s still also plenty to be gained from sharing standardised environmental data in the chain.”

-Heinen & Hopman has published a Green Manifesto that not only describes its vision on sustainability and the importance of that for the company, but also has the aim of increasing awareness in the sector of the importance of ‘green’.
+Heinen & Hopman has published a Green Manifesto that not only describes its vision on sustainability, it’s importance for the company, but also has the aim of increasing awareness in the sector of the importance of ‘green’.

 This site is registered on wpml.org as a development site.